Clarity Money Review – The Clarity App is On Fire

+Clarity Money has been making waves since it first hit the market.
+In its first week, 40,000 users downloaded the Clarity Money app.
 In the beta test, Clarity Money saved users an average of $300 per year by slashing wasteful spending.

 What is Clarity Money?

-What are the Free Clarity Money Features?
+What are the Top Clarity Money App Features?

 - Spending tracker.
 No good budgeting app would be complete without a way to see where you spend your money.
 Clarity Money gives you percentage breakdowns of your spending categories, and keeps you on track with your budget.

 - Support team.
-There is a chat feature that allows users to chat with a support team any time.
+There is a built-in chat feature that allows users to chat with a support team any time.
 This feature can be used for troubleshooting, or to figure out how to make Clarity Money meet your unique financial needs.

-Pros and Cons of Clarity Money
+Pros and Cons of Clarity Money App

 Clarity Money Pros